 Dr. Perry is a member of several professional organizations including the American Society of Therapeutic Radiation Oncology, the American Brachytherapy Society, the International Association for the Study of Lung Cancer and The Radiosurgery Society.

-Dr. Perry was named a 2019 "Top Doc" by Baltimore Magazine for radiation oncology.
+Dr. Perry was named a 2020 "Top Doc" by Baltimore magazine for radiation oncology.